Credit Scorecard Agreement

 If we need to, we may assign rights under this Agreement to another party.
 You may not assign your rights under this Agreement.

 Your Right to Go to Small Claims Court.
-We will not choose to arbitrate any claim you bring in small claims court.
+We will not choose to arbitrate any individual claim you bring in small claims court or your state's equivalent court.
 However, if such a claim is transferred, removed or appealed to a different court, we may then choose to arbitrate.

 Governing Law and Rules.
 This arbitration agreement is governed by the Federal Arbitration Act (FAA).
-Arbitration must proceed only with the American Arbitration Association (AAA) or JAMS.
-The rules for the arbitration will be those in this arbitration agreement and the procedures of the chosen arbitration organization, but the rules in this arbitration agreement will be followed if there is disagreement between the agreement and the organization’s procedures.
-If the organization’s procedures change after the claim is filed, the procedures in effect when the claim was filed will apply.
+Arbitration must proceed only with the American Arbitration Association (AAA).
+The rules for the arbitration will be those in this arbitration agreement and the procedures of the AAA, but the rules in this arbitration agreement will be followed if there is disagreement between the agreement and the AAA’s procedures.
+If the AAA’s procedures change after the claim is filed, the procedures in effect when the claim was filed will apply.

-For a copy of each organization’s procedures, to file a claim or for other information, please contact:
+For a copy of each AAA’s procedures, to file a claim or for other information, please contact:

-If both AAA and JAMS are completely unavailable, and if you and we cannot agree on a substitute, then either you or we may request that a court appoint a substitute.
+If AAA is completely unavailable, and if you and we cannot agree on a substitute, then either you or we may request that a court appoint a substitute.

 Hearings and Decisions.
 Arbitration hearings will take place in the federal judicial district where you live.
 A single arbitrator will be appointed.
 The arbitrator must: